 On the regularly scheduled Wednesday, August 1st performance, Brian May and Roger Taylor will join the entire company of WE WILL ROCK YOU in Toronto at the Canon Theatre and perform live in the encore of “Bohemian Rhapsody.”

 About We Will Rock You

 We Will Rock You is a jukebox musical, based on the songs of Queen and named after their hit single of the same name.
 The musical was written by English comedian and author Ben Elton in collaboration with Queen members Brian May and Roger Taylor.
-The story takes place in a tongue-in-cheek dystopian future where originality and individuality are shunned, and a lone “Dreamer” appears who can fulfil a prophecy that will enable the return of rock ‘n roll.
+The story takes place in a tongue-in-cheek dystopian future where originality and individuality are shunned, and a lone “Dreamer” appears who can fulfill a prophecy that will enable the return of rock ‘n roll.